dennisppaul/klangstrom-developer-diary/_posts/2023-04-17-KLST_PANDA-Prototyping.md

 - test with battery *type 18650*
 - can the circuit charge and supply power simultanously?
 - do we need a hardware on/off-switch? or can this also be done in software?
+- with PCB mounted holder e.g [MY-18650-01](https://jlcpcb.com/partdetail/Myoung-MY_1865001/C2979183)

+## on/off switch

+"just thought that when we have a battery on board there might be the need to be able to switch the power supply on or off"

 ## USB-C